tmnarine/techml/rpi/spigotpi/README.md

 After buying my Raspberry Pi about a year ago, I decided to make learning assembly one of my pandemic goals.
 With various shutdowns in my part of the world I decided to follow through on my goal.
 The Raspberry Pi makes learning assembly very easy as the standard GNU toolchain is available including the GNU assembler(GAS) along with an abundant supply of reference documentation on the web.

 Now all I had to do was decide on a project.
-I had heard about integer methods for calculating the number PI and I looked this up on the web.
+I had heard about integer methods for calculating the number Pi and I looked this up on the web.
 I thought that using integer math would be a good place to start as it avoids the complications of floating point operations.
-The specific method I came across is called the Spigot PI calculation.
+The specific method I came across is called the Spigot Pi calculation.

 ## Approach

 It would have been very difficult to write the assembly code as a first step.
 Instead I took multiple steps to get to the final result:

-- Implement the Spigot PI algorithm in Python
+- Implement the Spigot Pi algorithm in Python
 - Add low level operations to the Python code that would mimick assembly instructions.
 For example, implementing division with a loop
 - Write my first assembly program to implement some of the functions that I will need for the final program.
 For example, printing, div/mod math operations, initializing an array
-- Finally, implement the Spigot PI algorithm in assembly using all that I have learned in the previous steps
+- Finally, implement the Spigot Pi algorithm in assembly using all that I have learned in the previous steps

 As you can see, a divide an conquer approach to writing the final assembly code was taken.